(A) CORPORATE INFORMATION

 Derecognition

-A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is primarily derecognized (i.e. removed from the Company's balance sheet) when:
+A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is primarily derecognised (i.e. removed from the Company's balance sheet) when:

-a) The rights to receive cash flows from the asset have expired, or
+a) the rights to receive cash flows from the asset have expired, or

-b) The Company has transferred its rights to receive cash flows from the asset, and
+b) the Company has transferred its rights to receive cash flows from the asset, and

-i) The Company has transferred substantially all the risks and rewards of the asset, or
+i) the Company has transferred substantially all the risks and rewards of the asset, or

-ii) The Company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.
+ii) the Company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.

-When the Company has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, it evaluates if and to what extent it has retained the risks and rewards of ownership.
+When the Company has transferred its rights to receive cash flows from an asset or has entered into a pass through arrangement, it evaluates if and to what extent it has retained the risks and rewards of ownership.
 When it has neither transferred nor retained substantially all of the risks and rewards of the asset, nor transferred control of the asset, the Company continues to recognize the transferred asset to the extent of the Company's continuing involvement.
-In that case, the Company also recognizes an associated liability.
+In that case, the Company also recognises an associated liability.
 The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Company has retained.

 Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration that the Company could be required to repay.

-On derecognition of a financial asset in its entirety, the differences between the carrying amounts measured at the date of derecognition and the consideration received is recognized in the Statement of Profit and Loss.
+On derecognition of a financial asset in its entirety, the differences between the carrying amounts measured at the date of derecognition and the consideration received is recognised in the Statement of Profit and Loss.

 Impairment of financial assets

-In accordance with IND AS 109, the Company applies expected credit loss ('ECL') model for measurement and recognition of impairment loss on the following financial assets and credit risk exposure:
+In accordance with Ind AS 109, the Company applies expected credit loss (‘ECL') model for measurement and recognition of impairment loss on the following financial assets and credit risk exposure:

 a) Financial assets that are debt instruments, and are measured at amortised cost e.g., loans, deposits, trade receivables and bank balance